seclist/seclist/README.md

 ### Hi there 👋

-Currently coding and working on achieving my Computer Science Degree.
+Currently coding and completing my computer science degree

+Uploading old code from highschool here

 - 🔭 I’m currently working on: